Minter blockchain

 }

-- To - Recipient address in Minter Network.
+- To - recipient's address on the Minter Network;

 Sell coin transaction